Checkpoint Docs

 2. Watch Deployment Progress

-After submitting, Checkpoint executes a 9-step pipeline with real-time progress:
+After submitting, Checkpoint executes a deployment pipeline with real-time progress.
+The steps, in order:

-1. Verify GitHub — Confirms GitHub App installation and repo name availability
+1. Verify GitHub (github_verify) — Confirms the GitHub App installation

-2. Create Project — Creates a Checkpoint project for monitoring
+3. Create Project (project_create) — Creates (or reuses) the Checkpoint project for monitoring

-3. Generate API Key — Creates an encrypted API key for the worker
+4. Generate API Key (api_key) — Creates an encrypted API key for the worker

-5. Scaffold Files — Generates the MCP-I server source code
+6. Scaffold Files (scaffold) — Generates the KYA-OS server source code

-6. Create Repository — Creates a private GitHub repository
+7. Create Repository (repo_create) — Creates a private GitHub repository

-7. Commit Files — Pushes the scaffolded code to the repository
+8. Commit Files (commit_files) — Pushes the scaffolded code to the repository

-8. Add Secrets — Configures GitHub Secrets for deployment
+9. Add Secrets (add_secrets) — Configures GitHub Secrets for deployment

 3. Deploy to Cloudflare